hynek/structlog/README.rst

    >>> log.info("key_value_logging", out_of_the_box=True, effort=0)
    out_of_the_box=True effort=0 event='key_value_logging'

-Never ponder on how to phrase a log message again!
+Each log entry is a meaningful dictionary instead of an opaque string now!

 Data Binding
 ============

-If you wish to, you can also bind key/value-pairs to loggers that get added automatically to all following loging calls:
+Since log entries are dictionaries, you can start binding and re-binding key/value pairs to your loggers to ensure they are present in every following logging call:

 .. code-block:: pycon